 Certain of our key patent families have been filed in the United States, as well as in numerous jurisdictions outside the United States.
 However, our intellectual property rights in certain jurisdictions outside the United States may be less robust.
 Filing, prosecuting and defending patents on product candidates in all countries throughout the world would be prohibitively expensive.
 In addition, the laws of some foreign countries do not protect intellectual property rights to the same extent as federal and state laws in the United States.
 Consequently, we may not be able to prevent third parties from practicing our inventions in certain countries outside the United States, or from selling or importing products made using our inventions in and into the United States or other jurisdictions.
-Competitors may use our technologies in jurisdictions where we have not obtained patent protection to develop their own products and may export otherwise infringing products to territories where we have patent protection.
+Competitors may use our technologies in jurisdictions where we have not obtained patent protection.
 These products may compete with our products and our patents or other intellectual property rights may not be effective or sufficient to prevent them from competing.
 Most of our patent portfolio is at the very early stage.
 We will need to decide whether and in which jurisdictions to pursue protection for the various inventions in our portfolio prior to applicable deadlines.